 There are a couple of important things to recognize about reversal patterns:

 Reversal patterns are terminal.

 One important thing to remember is reversal patterns terminate the previous trend.
 They bring that trend to an end.
-Once the reversal pattern has setup and confirms, the odds have increased substantially (well over 50%) that the preceding trend is done for a while.
+Once the reversal pattern has setup and confirms, the odds have increased substantially or at least over 50% that the preceding trend is done for a while.

 The bottom line about this subject is simple: Reversal patterns reverse the trend.

 It is also important to recognize that reversal patterns reverse the primary trend.
 That’s the big picture trend.

 Very often, I have a student in a class trying to convince me that a certain reversal pattern has occurred.
 However, upon looking at the chart, it is evident that this trend is very young.
 A reversal pattern at that level would not likely play out as a reversal.

 You want to identify reversal patterns that are terminating the primary trend.
 This is where you will find the best, most profitable signals to trade.

 The next classification of patterns is consolidation patterns.
 Consolidation patterns can be frustrating to trade, particularly while they are early on in their development.

 A consolidation pattern reveals that the traders who had been driving the previous trend have come to a resting point.
 The market is “consolidating” the buyers and sellers and either the trend will reverse soon, or it will continue, but right now it’s taking a break, and everyone is taking account of where things are preparing for the next move.